 Therefore, it’s important to be careful about how we dress our little ones.
 In the summer, babies can easily become too hot, they can get heat strokes and dehydrated.
 Here are some tips on how to avoid this from happening.

 1. Having the child lying in a pram is good.
 There they can be shaded.
 Do not place the pram in direct sunlight, to avoid it getting too hot inside it.
 Use your hand to feel the temperature.
 Small children should never be in direct sunlight during the hottest hours of the day.
 If the pram is black or dark you can cover it with a light cloth so that it does not absorb as much heat.
 If you cover the pram with fabric, make sure there is an air inlet.

 2. Breastfeed / or give your baby formula frequently.
 Little children, under three months, should not drink water.
 They need all the nutrition they can get.
-Babies three to six months don’t need to drink water but they can taste if they want to.
+Babies that are three to six months old don’t need to drink water but they can taste if they want to.
 They can even taste juice and icecream or anything else you eat yourself if you feel like it.
 If your child does not want to breastfeed / drink, try putting him or her skin to skin on your chest.
 It may trigger the appetite.

 3. Things to look out for:

 At 20-25 degrees Celsius, a thin layer of cotton clothes is sufficient.